Bhanuteja10/Bot/README.md

-# Personal Tutor Bot
+# Tutor Bot

-Welcome to the Personal Tutor Bot project!
-This is a web application that allows users to interact with an AI-powered personal tutor using a chat interface.
+Welcome to the Tutor Bot project!
+This is a web application that allows users to interact with an AI-powered tutor using a chat interface.

 ## Table of Contents
 - [Features](#features)